pravega/pravega/documentation/src/docs/security/securing-standalone-mode-cluster.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Setting Up Security for a Standalone Mode Cluster
+# Setting Up Security for a Standalone Mode Server

 Security in Pravega is off by default.
-You may start Pravega Standalone mode with security enabled, by modifying the security configuration before launching it.
+You may start Pravega Standalone mode server with security enabled by modifying the security configuration before launching it.

 Depending on how you configure security, either or both of the following occurs:

 1. Client-server and internal communications are encrypted using SSL/TLS
 2. Server authenticates and authorizes client requests

-For standalone mode clusters, you may enable SSL/TLS, and/ `auth` (short for Authentication and Authorization).
+For standalone mode servers, you may enable SSL/TLS, and/ `auth` (short for Authentication and Authorization).
 We recommend that you enable both.
 The subsections below describe how to enable them.

 ## Enabling SSL/TLS and Auth

-The configuration parameter `singlenode.enableTls` determines whether SSL/TLS is enabled in a standalone mode cluster.
-It's default value is `false`, and therefore, SSL/TLS is disabled by default.
+The configuration parameter `singlenode.enableTls` determines whether SSL/TLS is enabled in a standalone mode server.
+Its default value is `false`, and therefore, SSL/TLS is disabled by default.

 Similarly, the configuration parameter `singlenode.enableAuth` determines whether `auth` is enabled.
 It is disabled by default as well.